core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to undetectably remove the option from a forwarded server response or alter its content.
 This ensures that the client can correctly distinguish the different responses and identify the corresponding origin servers.

 The security association between the client and the proxy SHOULD also provide message confidentiality.
 Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option content, and thus learn the addressing information of servers in the group.
-This may in turn be used by an on-path active adversary to perform a more efficient, selective suppression of follow-up requests that the client sends to a specific server, either directly, or indirectly via the proxy.
+This may in turn be used by an on-path active adversary to perform a more efficient, selective suppression of follow-up requests that the client sends to a specific server, either directly or instead indirectly via the proxy.

 When the proxy protects the response forwarded back to the client using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, both message integrity and message confidentiality are achieved in the leg between the client and the proxy.